Things to see and do at Treasurer's House

 Try the new oddities trail

-New for summer 2017, pick up a self-led sheet of discovery to help you see parts of the collection you might otherwise miss.
+Pick up a self-led sheet of discovery to help you see parts of the collection you might otherwise miss.
 It shows different items or quirks in the building.
 Some, there seems to be an explanation, others still leave questions - maybe you could help to explain why.
 The team are always happy to share their knowledge and talk more about the stories of the collection, or read the new information as part of the trail.

 Ahead of your visit, watch curator Andrew talk through some of these surprising features so when you do stop by, you'll know a little more about what lies beneath, above, and all around.